cedricbonhomme/newspipe/README.md

 Presentation
 ------------
-pyAggr3g470r_ is a multi-threaded news aggregator with a web interface based on CherryPy_.
-Articles are stored in a MongoDB_ base.
+[pyAggr3g470r](https://bitbucket.org/cedricbonhomme/pyaggr3g470r/) is a multi-threaded news aggregator with a web interface based on [CherryPy](http://cherrypy.org/).
+Articles are stored in a [MongoDB](http://api.mongodb.org/python/current/) base.

 Features
 ------------
-* articles are stored in a MongoDB_ database;
+* articles are stored in a [MongoDB](http://www.mongodb.org/) database;
 * find an article with history;
 * e-mail notification;
 * export articles to HTML, EPUB, PDF or raw text;